mcombeau/Arachnida/spider/README.md

 Spider is a small image-scraping script in Python.
 Downloads `.jpg`, `.jpeg`, `.png`, `.gif`, and `.bmp` images from a given URL, recursively.

-This bot respects `robots.txt`.
+This bot complies with the targeted website's `robots.txt` directives.
 This program was made for educational purposes, please do not use it for malicious ones.

 ## Requirements